10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 Ginza Mitsukoshi

-With five of the seven main floors dedicated to women’s fashion, the focus of Ginza Mitsukoshi is obvious.
+With five of the seven main floors dedicated to women’s fashion, the store’s focus is obvious.
 Perhaps no other single stop in Ginza supplies the streets of Tokyo with so much style.

 Ginza Mitsukoshi

-Besides its clothing and household items, Mitsukoshi delights foodies on its 11th and 12th floors.
+Not into clothing and household items?
+Ginza Mitsukoshi delights foodies on its 11th and 12th floors with a barrage of eating options.

-Among the restaurants, every aspect of popular Japanese cuisine is covered.
-You’ll find all the favourites: sushi, teppanyaki, okonomiyaki, soba, udon, and tempura.
-There’s also a handful of international choices like Korean, Italian, and French.
+Among the gourmet restaurants, every aspect of popular Japanese cuisine is covered.
+Among its all the favorites I spotted here were sushi, teppanyaki, okonomiyaki, soba, udon, ramen, and tempura.
+There’s also a handful of international choices like Korean, Italian, Spanish, and French.

 Getting there: The store lies directly in front of the A8 exit of Ginza Station.